The research activities of the Institute focus on scientific areas and topics with direct or indirect social implications.

 - Construction and use of a library of bona fide heparins employing 1H NMR and multivariate analysis.
 Rudd TR, Gaudesi D, Skidmore MA, Ferro M, Guerrini M, Mulloy B, Torri G, Yates EA.
 Analyst, 136,1380-1389 (2011).

-Protein-carbohydrates interactions are the key events of many important pathophysiological processes.
-A deeper understanding of these interactions at the molecular level is critical for the development of novel effective therapeutics.
-Our research interests focus on the characterization of the 3D structure of carbohydrates and their molecular recognition by proteins and bio-macromolecules using complementary structural biology techniques, such as solution NMR, solid state NMR, Molecular Dynamics simulation, Zeta-potential, and Dynamic Light scattering.
+Protein-carbohydrate interactions are the key events of many important healthy and pathophysiological processes.
+A deeper understanding of these interactions at the molecular level is critical for the development of new therapeutics.
+Our research interests focus on the characterization of the 3D structure of carbohydrates and their molecular recognition by proteins and bio-macromolecules using complementary structural biology techniques, such as solution NMR, solid state NMR, molecular dynamics simulation, zeta-potential and dynamic Light scattering.